aojeda/headModel/doc/pop_functions.md

 This function may or may not pop up a GUI depending on whether the co-registration process is needed.
 Learn more about co-registration [here]((https://github.com/aojeda/headModel/blob/master/doc/coregistration.md)).

 #### `pop_inverseSolution`
 Use this function for performing the distributed source estimation of non-overlapping and consecutive segments of EEG data, trial by trial using the LORETA inverse method.
+We have validated this approach, in the context of BCI applications, in [this](https://www.ncbi.nlm.nih.gov/pubmed/26415149) paper.
 See more about LORETA in its official documentation page [here](http://www.uzh.ch/keyinst/loreta.htm).

 ```matlab
 EEG = pop_inverseSolution(EEG, windowSize, saveFull);